SoumadeepBagui409/KoinX-assessment-/README.md

 A brief hoslitic view

-Its a complete server side project with no front-end implement with is It requested to have JSON FORMATTER tool in your sherch engine
+it is a server side application hence requested please have JDON FORMATTER

 A brief the Task